 In the header of the data structure, you specify the version number of the structure and select which information openUTM is to supply.

-For a detailed description of the data structure, see the INIT PU call, page 315ff.
+For a detailed description of the data structure, see the INIT PU call, page 311ff.

-Setting the parameters

-Field name in the KDCS parameter area Contents
+, Field name in the KDCS parameter area Contents

 1. KCOP "PGWT"

 2. КСОМ "KP"/"PR"/"CM"/"RB"

 3. KCLI 0/Length in bytes